For years, “flippening” has been a hot topic in the cryptocurrency world. It’s more than just a passing fad or buzzword.

 Why Do Some People Think The Flippening Won't Happen?

-Bitcoin’s fixed supply cap creates powerful scarcity economics that appeal to conservative investors.
-Its first-mover advantage, stronger brand recognition, and “digital gold” narrative remain compelling.
-Additionally, Ethereum faces competition from other smart contract platforms and ongoing regulatory uncertainty around DeFi and staking mechanisms.
+The high scarcity economics that Bitcoin’s fixed supply constraint creates attract conservative investors.
+Its first-mover advantage, enhanced brand recognition, and “digital gold” narrative remain strong assets.
+In addition, Ethereum faces competition from other smart contract platforms and ongoing legal uncertainty over DeFi and staking protocols.

 How Can I Track Progress Towards A Potential Flippening?